andy-guttridge/tribehub_drf/testing.md

 ## `events/` GET

+*Please note that the most useful combinations of search and filter parameters were tested, however every conceivable combination may not have been tested due to time constraints.
+Given sufficient time, further tests would be conducted to cover every combination.*

 ### Test 37

 When authenticated as user *chief1*, all events only for the user's tribe from today and for the next two months should be returned.
 These should include programatically generated recurrences for repeat events (in this case, weekly recurrences for 'Violin lesson' and monthly recurrences for 'Chess club').
 No events for other tribes should be returned.